adamsilver/fdpb/02-a-checkout-flow.md

 ## Flow and order

-In “Forms That Work”[^], Caroline Jarett and Gerry Gafney explain the importance of asking questions in a sensible order:
+In “Forms That Work”[^], Caroline Jarett and Gerry Gaffney explain the importance of asking questions in a sensible order:

 > Asking for information at the wrong time can alienate a user.
 The same question put at the right moment can be entirely acceptable.